Feedback Integrators: Non-Asymptotic Invariance for One-Step Methods and Gain Selection under Euler Discretization: Introduction

-Under Assumption~\ref{assumption:01}, the following \emph{surrogate} system is considered on $U$ with a \emph{feedback} term $- \alpha \nabla V(x)$ and gain $\alpha > 0$.
+Under Assumption~\ref{assumption:01}, the following \emph{surrogate} system is considered on $U$ with a \emph{feedback} term $- \alpha \nabla V(x)$ and gain $\alpha > 0$:

 System~\eqref{eq:conti_system} is a surrogate of system~\eqref{eq:original_system} in a sense that the two vector fields coincide on $\Lambda$.
 (Recall that $\nabla V = 0$ on $\Lambda$.)
 Consequently, any solution of~\eqref{eq:conti_system} with an initial value on $\Lambda$ coincides with that of~\eqref{eq:original_system} and thus enjoys global existence property.
 Note that one cannot yet state anything about global existence of solutions to~\eqref{eq:original_system} and~\eqref{eq:conti_system} on $U$.
-However, for any trajectory $x(t)$ of~\eqref{eq:conti_system} in $V^{-1}([0, \nu])$\textemdash{}which Carathéodory's Theorem guarantees local existence,
+For any solution of~\eqref{eq:conti_system} with initial value in $U^\nu$, the identity

-where $|\cdot|$ denotes the Euclidean norm of vectors.
-From the standard Lyapunov--type theorems, it thus follows that the compact set $V^{-1}([0,c])$ is positive invariant, and any solution of~\eqref{eq:conti_system} cannot have explosions in finite time.
-In summary, the feedback term $-\alpha \nabla V(x)$ allows us to assert that (i) solution to~\eqref{eq:conti_system} globally exists for any initial value in $V^{-1}([0, \nu])$, and (ii)~\eqref{eq:conti_system} is asymptotically stable on $V^{-1}([0, \nu])$ with respect to the attractor set $\Lambda = V^{-1}(0)$.
+holds as long as the solution exists, where $|\cdot|$ denotes the Euclidean norm of vectors.
+Hence, $U^\nu$ is positively invariant.
+Since this set is compact and contained in $U$, solutions starting in $U^\nu$ cannot blow up in finite time and exist globally.
+Moreover, by Assumption~\ref{assumption:01}, the only critical points of $V$ in $U^\nu$ lie in $\Lambda$ and therefore, the surrogate system is asymptotically stable with respect to $\Lambda$ on $U^\nu$.

-The key idea of feedback integrator~\cite{chang2016feedback} is to numerically integrate the surrogate system~\eqref{eq:conti_system} such that its asymptotic stability with respect to $\Lambda$ is guaranteed by construction.
-However, although it is natural to expect that the feedback term $-\alpha \nabla V$ pushes the state toward $\Lambda$ when discretization error causes the state to leave $\Lambda$, preservation of asymptotic stability under discretization does not come for free.
-Generally speaking, the discretized system may fail to have the same attractor set $\Lambda$, or it may even be unstable.
+The key idea of feedback integrators is to numerically integrate the surrogate system~\eqref{eq:conti_system}, whose continuous-time dynamics makes $\Lambda$ attracting.
+The corresponding discrete-time stability, however, is not automatic.
+Technically, the discretized system considered in numerical integration may fail to have the same attractor set $\Lambda$, or it may even be unstable.
 To address this, the original paper of Chang~\cite{chang2016feedback} presents asymptotic performance guarantee with the following theorem. \begin{theorem}[Theorem 5.2,~\cite{chang2016feedback}] Suppose that a one--step method of order $p$ is applied to numerically integrate~\eqref{eq:conti_system}, denoted as follows.